supervised vs unsupervised vs reinforcement learning

-Supervised vs Unsupervised vs Reinforcement Learning: What’s the Difference?
+Supervised vs Unsupervised vs Reinforcement Learning: 7 Powerful and Important Differences Explained

 The three most important types are: